nickw1/openpanos/openpanos-client/src/README.md

 For OpenPanos to work, you need a server set up which will provide your panorama images, find panorama metadata by ID, find the nearest panorama to a given latitude and longitude, and find panoramas near to the current one.

-If you use `openpanos-server`, you do not need to do this as the endpoints are stup for you.
+If you use `openpanos-server`, you do not need to do this as the endpoints are setup for you.
 Otherwise, these endpoints can be specified as options when you create your `Client` object:

 ```javascript
 const Client = new openpanos.Client({